 At least 717 pilgrims killed and 863 injured in crush at Mina outside Mecca, Saudi’s civil defence reports.

-However, the head of Iran’s Hajj organisation, Said Ohadi, said that for “unknown reasons,” two paths had been closed off near the site of a symbolic stoning of the devil ritual where the stampede occurred.
+The head of Iran’s Hajj organisation, Said Ohadi, said that, for “unknown reasons,” two paths had been closed off near the site of a symbolic stoning of the devil ritual where the stampede occurred.

 “This caused this tragic incident,” he said on state television, according to the Associated Press news agency.

 Ohadi said the path closures had left only three routes to the area where the stoning ceremony was held in Mina, about 5km from Mecca.